Why "free" does not always mean usable

 Pro plan ($29/month) unlocks branding removal, custom domains, file uploads, team collaboration, and advanced analytics — reasonable upgrade triggers that do not cripple the free product.

-Free tier verdict: The most generous free tier by volume.
-First choice for bootstrapped teams that need unlimited free forms with modern features.
+Free tier verdict: Among the most generous free tiers by volume, alongside forms.app.
+First choice for bootstrapped teams that prefer a document-style editor.

 Links: Tally home · Pricing · Trustpilot · G2 reviews